FindMySchool LogoFindMySchool

 Biddenham is a comprehensive secondary doing honest work with mixed-ability intake, delivering solid pastoral structures and genuine breadth.
 The facilities (sports complex, pool, sports college status) are above average, and the school's identity as an International School adds cultural dimension.
 The school is most suited to families within the catchment seeking a non-selective, inclusive environment where their child will be known and supported.
 For mid-range achievers or those who found selective, high-pressure schooling uncongenial, the lack of academic pressure and high pastoral visibility can be genuinely positive.
 Families with high academic aspirations or seeking Russell Group pipelines should look to grammar schools or higher-performing comprehensives in the area.

 Biddenham was rated Good by Ofsted and provides solid pastoral care and genuine breadth of extracurricular opportunity.
-However, academic results sit below national averages; GCSE Attainment 8 is 40.4 compared to a national average of 45.9, placing the school in the bottom 40% nationally.
+However, academic results sit below the stronger national bands; GCSE Attainment 8 is 42.1, and the school ranks 2,882nd out of 3,895 for GCSE academic outcomes.
 For families prioritising academic excellence, this is not the top-performing school in the area.
 For families seeking inclusive community education with strong sports facilities, it is a good choice.

-In 2024, the school achieved an average Attainment 8 score of 40.4, with only 5% of pupils achieving the English Baccalaureate at Grade 5 and above.
+In the 2025 dataset, the school achieved an average Attainment 8 score of 42.1, with 4% of pupils achieving the English Baccalaureate at Grade 5 and above.
 Progress 8 was +0.12, indicating pupils make slightly above-average progress from their starting points.
-Most pupils cluster in the 5-6 grade band (low pass to mid grades).
-The school ranks 3173rd in England (FindMySchool ranking).
+The school ranks 2,882nd in England out of 3,895 for GCSE academic outcomes (FindMySchool ranking).

 The school operates two sports halls, a 25-metre indoor swimming pool, floodlit astroturf pitches, a gymnasium, and extensive grass playing fields.
 Competitive sports include football, netball, basketball, badminton, tennis, athletics, swimming, gymnastics, and rugby.
 The Duke of Edinburgh Award scheme runs to Gold level.
 This facility set is notably above average for state secondaries.

-Entry at Year 7 is comprehensive (no entrance tests) and oversubscribed.
-In a recent cycle, 658 applications competed for 234 places (2.81 applications per place).
-Admission is primarily by distance from school; families within the Bedford catchment should verify proximity.
+Entry at Year 7 is comprehensive and may be oversubscribed, but the refreshed fact pack does not include current application, place or last-distance figures.
+Admission is primarily by distance from school after higher-priority criteria, so families within the Bedford catchment should verify proximity.
 Sixth form entry is more selective and requires GCSE Grade 5 and above.

 Yes.
-The sixth form admits approximately 150 external students annually alongside internal progressors.
-A-level subjects include traditional options (English, Mathematics, Sciences, Humanities) and modern additions (Psychology, Law, Business, Film Studies).
+The sixth form admits external students alongside internal progressors.
+A-level subjects include traditional options and modern additions such as Psychology, Law, Business and Film Studies.
 BTec vocational qualifications are also available.
-A-level results in 2024 saw 28% of grades at A*-B, below the national average.
+In the 2025 dataset, 40% of A-level grades were A*-B.

 The school operates a concert band, jazz band, string ensemble, and choir.
 Individual instrumental tuition is available for an additional fee; approximately 100 pupils receive peripatetic lessons.
 Drama is actively promoted through a student-led drama programme and annual whole-school productions, typically 20-40 cast members.
 A recording studio and practice rooms are available for music students.